parcel-bundler/website/src/plugin-system/transformer.md

 ## Transforming assets

 There is one required function that must be passed to the [`Transformer`](#Transformer) constructor: `transform`.
 This function receives a [`MutableAsset`](#MutableAsset) object, which represents a file.
-The source code or content of the asset can be retrieved, along with any associated source map.
+The source code or content of the asset can be retrieved, along with any associated source map ([see below](#source-maps)).
 The transformer can then transform this content in some way, and set the compiled result back on the asset.

 ```javascript
 import {Transformer} from '@parcel/plugin';